5 Beauty Tech Companies Founded by Black Entrepreneurs

 BEVEL

 Although, not exactly an app, Bevel is a universal staple when beauty is talked about in Silicon Valley.
 There aren’t too many people who don’t know Bevel, the first end-to-end shaving system designed to help prevent razor bumps and irritation from shaving.
-Get clearer, smoother skin within four weeks.
+Get clearer, smoother skin within four weeks, the tagline boasts.

 Fun Fact – the company is multifaceted.
 Not only does Walker & Co. have the CPG (Consumer Packaged Goods) products side on lock, they have also put forth efforts to produce content through what is coined, Bevel Code, an online digital publication generating brand awareness around the market that they’re servicing.